Meeting Etiquette Guidance

 It’s good practice to make sure everyone can contribute during any meeting, but more so when working virtually as it can be difficult to pick up on body language and non-verbal cues.
 It’s important to give less outspoken people the opportunity to contribute.

-TIP: You can call on individuals to speak, even by virtually “going around the table” before a decision is finalised.
+Handy tip: You can call on individuals to speak, even by virtually “going around the table” before a decision is finalised.
 This is a useful way of keeping people engaged during meetings.

 Consider the wellbeing of attendees during a meeting